pavlinsrepo/Homework/README.md

 # EKS Cluster with Wordpress and MySQL.
-This repositories was done for my homework on Monday.

-## Requirements
+## Prerequisites
 - AWS account

 ## Creating the Cluster
-- To make an EKS cluster, we need to have an AWS account, after we make an AWS account, we need to look for the service named EKS.
+- Log into the AWS web console and open the EKS service.
 <img width="800" alt="Searching for k8s" src="https://github.com/pavlinsrepo/Homework/assets/163166111/8a6f8f88-11ad-4b08-a2bf-2d4bcd3ec3cb">

 ---

-- Once we have found the service, we need to make an EKS cluster through the "Create cluster" button.
+- Make a new EKS cluster through the "Create cluster" button.
 <img width="800" alt="starting to create a cluster" src="https://github.com/pavlinsrepo/Homework/assets/163166111/4442e0f0-3407-4ff3-9a35-fd1a469e5524">

 ---

-- Once we have clicked on the button, it will take us to the place where we can configure our cluster.
+- Clicking the button will take us to the place where we can configure our cluster.
 To configure the cluster we first need to make an IAM role with permissions for it.
 <img width="800" alt="creating the clister (configure cluster)" src="https://github.com/pavlinsrepo/Homework/assets/163166111/df2c526d-3942-4363-8f8f-565cc7784041">
 <img width="600" alt="creating a service role for the eks cluster " src="https://github.com/pavlinsrepo/Homework/assets/163166111/2d700625-5ff3-4adb-8d7c-959d309edad7">

 ---

-- When we want to make a user with permissions , role for services or groups of users with the same permissions, we do them through IAM (Identity and Access Management) service.
-In order to create a role for our eks cluster, we need to find an IAM service through the search engine and find the option to create roles in the access management section. Тhen click on the "Create a Role" button.
+- When we want to make a user with permissions, a role for services, groups of users with the same permissions, we do them through IAM (Identity and Access Management) service.
+In order to create a role for our EKS cluster, we need to find an IAM service through the search engine and find the option to create roles in the access management section.
+We should then click on the "Create a Role" button.
 <img width="800" alt="creating a role " src="https://github.com/pavlinsrepo/Homework/assets/163166111/c3f382e5-925a-4c24-ab16-eac37315fbbb">

 ---